Updated on

 An HDHP’s total annual out-of-pocket expenses (deductibles, copayments, coinsurance, etc.) can’t be more than $7,000 for an individual or $14,000 for a family.
 Marketplace plans are included in this definition.

-If you enroll in an HSA-eligible HDHP, you need to open an HSA separately.
+If you enroll in an HSA-eligible HDHP, you must open an HSA separately.
 You manage your own HSA account.

 You’ll deduct the amount deposited into your HSA from the income you pay federal income tax on.
 Remember that your employer can contribute to your HSA, but they’re not required to.